bruno1098/ReadExpi/README.md

 # A&B

 * A&B - Café da manhã
-* A&B - Preço
-* A&B - Serviço
-* A&B - Variedade
-* A&B - Gastronomia
 * A&B - Jantar
-* A&B - Room Service
 * A&B - Almoço
+* A&B - Café da manhã Variedade Limitada
+* A&B - Jantar Variedade Limitada
+* A&B - Almoço Variedade Limitada
+* A&B - Serviço (entra preço, cardapio, atendimento, garçon)
+* A&B - Gastronomia
+* A&B - Room Service (serviços de quarto em geral)

 # Governança